 Jim, of course, graduated before WAVM ventured into cable, but he found himself working in television anyway as a news photographer.
 The bulk of his career has been spent at WJAR in Providence, RI, and he has won 9 Emmys, including one for a special he produced: “South County Spill: A Community Comes Together.”
 Twice, in 1994 and ’95, he has also been named as the best photographer in the northeast by the National Press Photographer Association.

-While Mark was a student at WAVM, he held directorships in the Music, Promotions, and Engineering Departments.
+While Mark Minasian was a student at WAVM, he held directorships in the Music, Promotions, and Engineering Departments.
 After graduation, Mark attended Mt.
 Wachusett College, studying Public Communications.
-Since October of 1982, he’s worked for Cablevision and is currently a Producer/Director in the Programming Department.
-A whiz in all things technical, Mark is still a frequent visitor at WAVM helping out on all occasions, particularly the Beacon Santa Telethon, YMCA project, and the Awards Banquet.
+In October of 1982, he began working for Cablevision and became the Student Advisor for WAVM in 2000, making him the first alumni to come back and run the program.

-At one point, Mike “tossed everything in the trunk” and headed for California only to starve for 6 months.
+At one point, Mike L. Slate “tossed everything in the trunk” and headed for California only to starve for 6 months.
 However, he got a break as an editor on HBO’s “1st & Ten,” which lead to several other jobs including “L.A.
 Law,” “Max Headroom,” “Northern Exposure,” and, most notably, “The Wonder Years.”
-In the 1990’s, Mike decided to try his hand at editing film and became part of such feature films as “Naked Gun 33 1/3” and “Tommy Boy.”
-Recently, he was the head editor for “My Fellow Americans” with Jack Lemmon and James Garner.
-Currently, he is completing the film “Wild Things” with Kevin Bacon and Matt Dillon, soon to be in theatres everywhere.
+In the 1990’s, Mike decided to try his hand at editing film and became part of such feature films as “Naked Gun 33 1/3”, “Tommy Boy”, “My Fellow Americans”, “Central Intelligence”, and “What to Expect When You’re Expecting”.
+He also edited hit TV shows such as “We’re the Millers” and L.A Law”.
+Currently, he is continuing his film career and public speaking about the entertainment industry.

-When John joined WAVM, one of his first efforts was to paint a mural on the old radio station wall.
+When John Lafauce joined WAVM, one of his first efforts was to paint a mural on the old radio station wall.
 It was a prelude to the many station contributions he’d make that would eventually earn him an award as Most Creative Member-WAVM Cable TV.
 Years later, after relocating to Los Angeles, John continued with his interests in film/video and received an award from the American Film Institute, for a video short he did while enrolled at Massachusetts College of Art.
 John’s creativity, artistic touch and love of filmmaking, again paid off as he was hired as a Digital Effects Artist compositing and creating visual effects shots for feature films.
-Since 1994, he’s worked on over 200 FX shots, including “Waterworld,” “Heat,” “Executive Decision” and most recently, “The Peacemaker.”
-Currently, John works for Vision Art, a digital effects post house in Santa Monica that has worked on the blockbuster “Independence Day” and is working on 1998’s “Godzilla.”.
+Since 1994, he’s worked on over 200 FX shots, including “Waterworld,” “Heat,” “Executive Decision”, “The Peacemaker”, “Independence Day” and the 1998 classic, “Godzilla.”.